xiasiliang-hit/sap_test/release/readme.txt

 		$java -cp sap.jar com.sap.XMLTransformer  C://path/sample.xml

-		if the xml file is well formatted, then the outxml.html is generated as the human readable representation
+		if the xml file is well formatted, then the outxml.html is generated as human readable representation

 --known bugs--
 		no bugs have been reported

 --contact--
-		if you encount any bug or have other issues with this tool, please contact:
+		if you encount any bugs or have other issues with this tool, please contact:
 		xiaisliang.str@gmail.com